nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb.rst

 .. literalinclude:: ../../../examples/coursebookingdcb/postgres_ts.py
     :pyobject: PostgresDCBRecorderTS

-Speed run
+Speedrun
 ---------

-The screen shot included here shows the performance of this Postgres implementation, using the application from the next example which uses a much faster JSON transcoder.
-Whilst the performance wasn't as terrible as the first attempt using array columns and array operator (5 ops/s), it can only do around 10% of the speed of the event-sourced aggregates application in the previous example, even with 10% of the volume of data in the database.
-The naive implementation of the complex DCB query logic causes the performance to get worse and worse as the volume of recorded events increases, decreasing to only a few ops/s when there are 5 million stored events.
+The performance of this Postgres implementation is shown below.
+The performance wasn't as terrible as the first attempt using array columns and array operator.
+It accomplished 9960 operations in 30s, giving an average of 3.012 milliseconds per operation.
+This is slightly more than 10% of the performance of the event-sourced aggregates in the previous example, which has 10x more events in its database.

+This performance might sound acceptable, but with further testing we saw that as the volume of recorded events increased, with this implementation, the performance became worse and worse, decreasing to only a few operations per second with 5 million stored events.

 .. code-block::